nextflow-io/nextflow/docs/config.rst

     The use of the ``cleanup`` option will prevent the use of the *resume* feature on subsequent executions of that pipeline run.
     Also, be aware that deleting all scratch files can take a lot of time, especially when using a shared file system or remote cloud storage.

+Since version ``23.10.0``, it is possible to use an "eager" cleanup strategy by setting ``cleanup = 'eager'``.
+This strategy will try to delete each task directory as soon as it is no longer needed by downstream tasks, rather than at the end of the workflow run.
+This feature can is useful for freeing up disk storage during the workflow run.

+The lifetime of a task is determined by the processes that are downstream of the underlying process, either directly or indirectly through channel operators.
+When all of these "consumer" processes finish (i.e. all of their tasks finish), all tasks produced by the upstream process can be deleted.

+The following caveats apply when using ``cleanup = 'eager'``:

+- Eager cleanup will break the resumability of your pipeline.
+If a workflow run fails, you will have to restart from the beginning, whereas with ``cleanup = true`` the cleanup would not have happened.
+As a result, eager cleanup is designed to be used only when you are confident that the workflow run will not fail.

+- Output files should not be published via symlink when using eager cleanup, because the symlinks will be invalidated when the original task directory is deleted.
+Avoid using the following ``publishDir`` modes: ``copyNoFollow``, ``rellink``, ``symlink``.

+- Eager cleanup currently does not work properly with processes that forward input files with the ``includeInputs`` option.
+In this case, the forwarded input files will be deleted prematurely, and any process that consumes the forwarded output channel may fail or produce incorrect output.

 .. _config-profiles: